de1chk1nd/f5-k8s-istio-lab/docs/source/learning/introduction.rst

 Windows 10 basic OS with Google Chrome.

 **When CIS Services are deployed, the tests to access the service can be done from this jump host.
-Please test manually, and on a case by case base, if requreds
+Please test manually, and on a case by case base, if required (tests are not explicitly described in the lab guide)**

 .. toctree::